 Is memoir always written in the first person?

-Not necessarily.
+Mostly, but not always.
 Particular scenes and chapters may be written in the first person, but when you’re ‘widening the view’ to write about societal trends or key aspects of the story (perhaps you’re weaving in self-help, or health statistics), this is generally written in the third person.
 A number of really beautiful literary memoirs that have been released in recent years (published by small presses) have been written as though the main character (author) is almost fictional (Clownery by Paul Hunter is an example).
+Jill Stark’s High Sobriety is an excellent account of her year alcohol-free, but some of the more fascinating sections are when she weaves in cultural norms, history and country-specific alcohol data, social expectations and statistics, etc etc. This is straight reportage, but weaving it with her own experience makes it a memoir.

 Literary memoir is a true story approached with all the structural and stylistic elements of a work of fiction.
 That’s what makes memoir so readable.